 Knowing how to work with your graphic designer is an important element in making sure you’re satisfied with the final product.
 When projects go off the rails, it’s usually because communication breaks down between the designer and their client – leading to budgets being squandered, schedules being blown, and unnecessary hard feelings.
+Let’s take a look at what the client can do to help control the process, and ensure a positive experience for them and their team.

 Before the project